Day One Premium launched on June 28, 2017. For more information, please see this guide: Day One Pricing

 Q: What does it cost and where can I purchase it?

-Q: Are you giving a discount for users of Day One Classic?
+Q: Are you giving a discount to users that purchased Day One 2.0 before subscription?

 Q: Why are you charging for this update?

 Day One 2.0 is the result of over two years of design and development.
 Paying for Day One 2.0 means that we’ll be able to continue to maintain and develop the Day One apps.